 - Cigarettes, lighters and matches

-- These electronics: cell phones, laptops, electronic games (such as PlayStation Portable, or PSP), CD/DVD players and clocks
+- These electronics: cell phones, laptops, electronic games (like PlayStation Portable, or PSP), DVD players and clocks

 - Extra food or snacks

 Visitors to the Psychiatry and Behavioral Medicine Unit may bring cell phones.
-If visitors bring any other items that are not allowed on the unit, parents or caregivers can store these items in the parent lockers in the Family Reception Room until the family can take these items home.
+We provide parent lockers in the Family Reception Room to store other items that are not allowed on the unit until they can be taken home.
+Parents and caregivers can also store personal items in the locked cabinet in your child’s room.
 The hospital is not responsible for lost or stolen items.